SammysStacks/Stress-Analysis-Head/_experimentalData/_compiledData/README.md

 ### 📁 File Structure: `compiledMetaTrainingInfo_{datasetName}.pkl.gzl`

-This version contains a compressed subset of the full file, including:
+This version contains a compressed subset of the full file, which is used when training the model, including:

 ```python
 [